BIMTECH PGDM Admissions 2026

 GD/PI Performance: A stellar performance in the GD/PI round can significantly improve your chances of admission, even if your XAT score is on the lower side of the cutoff.

 Understand the XAT Pattern: The XAT exam is known for its tricky questions, especially in the Decision-Making section.
-Familiarize yourself with the XAT exam pattern and practice with previous years’ papers.
+Familiarise yourself with the XAT exam pattern and practice with previous years’ papers.

 Focus on Time Management: XAT has a time limit of 3 hours, so practice solving questions under timed conditions to improve your speed and accuracy.